polypoly/Cas9/README.md

 Mac OS X El Capitan

 ## Trick:
 This one-file shiny app is easier to run.
-You do not need to set directory and can just run the code directly.
+You do not need to set directory and can just execute the code directly.
 However, it seems that you can only adjust the browser setting using a two-file style shiny app.
-Once you run any two-file style shiny app, you can see a drop down manual next to a green arrow.
+Once you run any two-file style Shiny app, you can see a drop down manual next to a green arrow.
 Select "Run External".
+That choice should make your shiny app run in your default web browser from now on.
 ![alt text](http://shiny.rstudio.com/tutorial/lesson1/images/launch-options.png "Logo Title Text 1")
+If you are running shiny app the first time, you could check out the Coursera course "Developing Data Products".

 Have fun!